webplatform/docs-wpd/Creating_API_pages/index.md

  <nowiki>
 #REDIRECT [[apis/webrtc/objects/MediaStream#Properties]]</nowiki>

-This has the advantage of providing not only the list of properties, but all of the information about the API.
+This has the advantage of providing not only the list of properties, but all of the information about the API without you having to rewrite it.

 ===Filling with a query===